syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight vb %}

 ' Specifies the circle radius around the point for HitTest

 Me.chartControl1.Series(0).Style.HitTestRadius = 20

 ' ChartClick Event will be fired if clicked within the above circle

 Private Sub chartControl1_ChartRegionClick(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Chart.ChartRegionMouseEventArgs)

 ' Message appears when User hits the test radius region

 If e.Region.IsChartPoint Then

 MessageBox.Show("Point is Hit")

 End If

 End Sub